 To avoid having team leaders proposing new things, you should decide with them what to focus on from the very beginning.
 A user story map is a perfect tool for that.

-As you already know, it’s an overview of the user’s experience and interactions with your future project.
+As you already know, it provides an overview of the users’ experience and interactions with your future project.

 Your product owners can use it to decide which features and tasks need to be developed and implemented first.
-If you complete the story before starting your work, this means that everybody knows what’s important.
-This leads to better project workflow
+Completing the story before starting your work means that everybody knows what’s important, leading to better project workflow.

 So, sit down with your team, discuss the user’s goals, and decide which tasks to include in which sprints.
 At this point, the product owner will play a critical role in ensuring a smooth workflow, as they’re responsible for prioritizing tasks, processes, and goals.